liferay/lexicon-site/src/pages/docs/patterns/nav tabs.md

 ### Description

-Tabs let the user move around parallel content in a same context.
+{$page.description}

 ### Usage

 * Use tabs when you need to move between views on the same context.
 * Split your information into groups that are easy to identify by your end users.
 * Order your tabs in a natural way for your users.
 * Tabs are meant to be used when you don’t need to compare contents.
 * All tabs in a tab bar must follow the same style and type.
 Changing styles in tabs can produce the feeling of navigation and this is not the desired outcome for this pattern.